A warm welcome

 we make the effort now we may never get the chance again.

 But please don't stop there.
 If

-you have photos of your club, its teams, the members or any
+you have photos of your club, its members or any

 events that might make interesting viewing we can add these to